 Users mainly interact with our front-end applications – Phoenix and Gambit.

->

-> Phoenix Next is our web interface.
-It was re-built in 2017 to provide more flexibility to campaign leads, and powers any campaigns launched since October 2017.
-It’s maintained by Team Rocket.
+Phoenix Next is our web interface.
+It was re-built in 2017 to provide more flexibility to campaign leads, and powers the user facing website and all campaigns.

->

-> Aurora is our admin interface.
+Aurora is our admin interface.
 It allows staff members to view and edit user profiles in Northstar.
 It’s also where we configure URL redirects & the credentials our applications use to talk to each other.

 There’s a lot that happens behind the scenes too!
 Many core pieces of what make DoSomething.org tick are not things that our users directly touch.
 These tools are where important data is stored, and also where we’ve built some admin interfaces for staff.